tech-vikesh/My-Learning-/README.md

 ## 1. Docker Client
 - The Docker Client is the command-line tool used by users.
 ## Example:
-'''bash_
+bash_
-  docker run nginx
+-  docker run nginx
 The client sends commands to the Docker Daemon.

 ## 2. Docker Daemon (dockerd)
 - The Docker Daemon is the background service that: